Ballistic Missile Defense

 Indian BMD experimentats progressed rapidly after the DRDO convinced the government on its ability to develop BMD technology.
 DRDO is testing a two-tier BMD (ballistic missile defence) system, capable of tracking and destroying incoming hostile missiles both inside (endo) and outside (exo) the earth's atmosphere.
 DRDO's BMD program has a two-tiered system consisting of two interceptor missiles, namely Prithvi Air Defence (PAD) for high altitude interception and Advanced Air Defence (AAD) for lower altitude interception.
 The PAD missiles are for intercepting ballistic missiles at altitudes between 50-80 km and the Advanced Air Defence (AAD) missile is for destroying them at heights between 15-30 km [the capability aspired by the Akash].

 After the third test in early 2009, plans called for a test of the endo and exo together in an integrated mode later in 2009.
 DRDO said the first phase of the system would be developed by 2011.
-If the tests prove successful, the DRDO will go ahead with the deployment of the BMD by 2015.
+If the tests prove successful, it was said the DRDO would go ahead with the deployment of the BMD by 2015.
+V.K.
+Saraswat, Director-General of DRDO assured in 2011 that the first phase of the indigenous Ballistic Missile Defence System to intercept and destroy incoming enemy missiles of less than 2,000-km range is expected to be deployed by 2015.
+He added that the first phase would be made operational through the new concept of ‘capability-based deployment.’
+But both Missile Threat and Duncan Lenox of Janes believed as of 2013 that both the AAD and PAD systems are believed to be project demonstrators rather than full scale systems being prepared for operational service.

 |Join the GlobalSecurity.org mailing list|